 Sales Tax Exemptions, Rebates, and Discounts

-In addition to the Utah Motion Picture Incentive Programs managed by the Utah Film Commission, below are other Sales Tax exemptions, rebates, and discounts that are offered to productions across the state:
+In addition to the film incentive program managed by the Utah Film Commission, below are other Sales Tax exemptions, rebates, and discounts that are offered to productions across the state:

 We encourage you to reach out to local representatives in our Film Ready Utah communities for additional support that may be available for productions in their area.

-Contact the Utah Film Commission at film@utah.gov for more information.
+Contact the Utah Film Commission for more information.